Medication Regimen Extraction From Medical Conversations: Conclusion

 \section{Conclusion}

 In this paper, we explore the Medication Regimen (MR) extraction task of extracting dosage and frequency for the medications mentioned in a doctor-patient conversation transcript.
-We explore different variations of abstractive QA models and new architecture in the intersection of QA and IE frameworks and provide a comparative performance analysis of the methods along with other techniques like pretraining to improve the overall performance.
+We explore different variations of abstractive QA models and a new architecture at the intersection of QA and IE frameworks and provide a comparative performance analysis of the methods along with other techniques like pretraining to improve the performance.
 Finally, we demonstrate the performance of our best-performing models by automatically extracting MR tags from spontaneous doctor-patient conversations (using commercially available ASR).
 Our best model can correctly extract the dosage for 71.75\% (interpretation of ROUGE-1 score) and frequency for 73.58\% (on qualitative evaluation) of the medications discussed in the transcripts generated using Google Speech-To-Text.
-In summary, we demonstrate that research on NLP can be translated into real-world clinical settings to realize its benefits for both doctors and patients.
+In summary, we demonstrate that our research can be translated into real clinical settings to realize its benefits for both doctors and patients.

-Using ASR transcripts in our training process to improve our performance on both the tasks and extending the medication regimen extraction network to extract other important medical information can be interesting lines of future work.
+Using ASR transcripts in training to improve the performance and extracting other important medical information can be interesting lines of future work.